How to strip orange pine furniture

 If the wood is robust and heavily treated, mechanical stripping with a sander or scraper can save time.
 Use coarse-grit paper initially, followed by finer grits to smooth the surface afterward.
 It’s important to keep the tool moving to avoid gouging the wood.

-See also How to prevent dog from chewing on wood furniture
+See also How to keep cats from scratching furniture and carpet

 For eco-friendly options, hot water and a scrub brush can be effective.
 This method takes longer and may require multiple applications, but it’s gentle and reduces reliance on harsh chemicals.